berrystephenw/OctoPrint-Fortune/README.md

     https://github.com/berrystephenw/OctoPrint-Fortune/archive/main.zip

+This is a Python 3 or greater plugin!

 ## Configuration

 The only configuration is to enable or disable the icon on the navigation bar, and optionally to enable sending your fortune to OctoText.
-OctoText must be enabled and configured for this feature to work.
+[OctoText](https://plugins.octoprint.org/plugins/OctoText/) must be enabled and configured for this feature to work.
 ## Copyright
 Copyright © 2008-2012 Brian M. Clapper.
 All rights reserved.